OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 ```bash
 --max-alt-allele-count 3
 ```
-This stops it from labelling **all** multiallelic variants as multiallelic in te FILTER column, meaning they are removed when subsetting by PASS.
+This stops it from labelling **all** multiallelic variants as multiallelic in the FILTER column, meaning they are removed when subsetting by PASS.

 ### [Strelka2](https://github.com/Illumina/strelka)